Linear Tape-Open: Durability

 Both drives and media should be kept free from airborne dust or other contaminants from packing and storage materials, paper dust, cardboard particles, printer toner dust etc.

 Depending on the generation of LTO technology, a single LTO tape should be able to sustain approximately 200-364 full file passes.
 There is a large amount of lifespan variability in actual use.
 One full file pass is equal to writing enough data to fill an entire tape and takes between 44 and 208 end-to-end passes.
 Regularly writing only 50% capacity of the tape results in half as many end-to-end tape passes for each scheduled backup, and thereby doubles the tape lifespan.
 LTO uses an automatic verify-after-write technology to immediately check the data as it is being written, but some backup systems explicitly perform a completely separate tape reading operation to verify the tape was written correctly.
 This separate verify operation doubles the number of end-to-end passes for each scheduled backup, and reduces the tape life by half.

 Optional technology

 The original release of LTO technology defined an optional data compression feature.
-Subsequent generations of LTO have introduced new optional technology, including WORM, encryption, and partitioning features.
+Subsequent generations of LTO have introduced new technologies, including WORM, encryption, and partitioning features.
+These features are built into the drives and/or tapes and can be ignored or enabled.
+Compression and encryption can also be performed in software prior to the data being sent to the tape drive.
+However, the partitioning function can only be done in hardware, and the WORM feature requires special WORM tapes.